dawg420/Selenium_Airflow/README.md

 - `docker-compose up -d`
 - Go to http://localhost:8081/

-##
-- Current DAG logic:
+## Current DAG logic
 - All scraping processes are run in container `Chrome`.
 - `startup.sh` initialises scraping environment by setting up a virttual framebuffer `Xvfb`
 - All other scraping scripts depend on `startup.sh`, starts automatically after `startup.sh` is finished running